This post contains affiliate links.

 Prune

-Description and Flavor of Prunes: Prunes are dried plums, typically of the European plum variety.
-They are wrinkled, dark purple or blackish-brown in appearance.
+Prunes are dried plums made mostly with European plums (the name of the variety, not just the region).
+They are wrinkled, dark purple or blackish-brown.
 Prunes have a sweet and somewhat tangy flavor with a sticky, chewy texture.
-They are renowned for their natural sweetness and earthy richness.

 Purple Dragon Fruit

-Description and Flavor of Dragon Fruit: Also known as pitaya, the dragon fruit is a tropical fruit with vibrant purple, pink, or red skin and white or red flesh speckled with tiny black seeds.
-It has a mildly sweet, tropical flavor reminiscent of kiwi or pear, and its texture is a blend of crispness and creaminess.
+Dragon Fruit is a tropical fruit with vibrant purple, pink, or red skin and white or red flesh speckled with tiny black seeds.
+It has only a mildly sweet tropical flavor.
 It is a uniquely stunning fruit, but its taste is a little disappointing and almost bland.
 There is a dragon fruit subvariant known as the Purple Haze dragon fruit.
 It is largely the same fruit, just a very deep purple.

 Purple Guava

-Description and Flavor of Guava: Also known as the Brazilian guava or purple strawberry guava, it is a small fruit with greenish-purple skin and pinkish-purple flesh.
-It has a distinct, sweet-tart flavor with tropical notes, often described as a combination of strawberry, pear, and passion fruit.
+The purple guava is also known as the Brazilian guava or purple strawberry guava.
+It is a small fruit with greenish-purple skin and pinkish-purple flesh.
+It has a distinct, sweet-tart flavor often described as a combination of strawberry, pear, and passion fruit.

-Best Uses for Guava: Guava is usually eaten fresh, either by cutting it in half and scooping out the flesh or slicing it.
+Guava is usually eaten fresh, either by cutting it in half and scooping out the flesh or slicing it.
 It is also used to make juices, jams, jellies, and desserts.
-The fruit’s fragrant aroma and unique flavor make it a favorite for tropical beverages and exotic culinary creations.
 We maintain that the superpower of guava is in POG juice.
-If you haven’t tried this Hawaiian favorite, you seriously have to give it a try.
+If you havenโt tried this Hawaiian favorite, you seriously have to give it a try.

 Purple Mangosteen

-Description and Flavor of Mangosteen: Mangosteen is sometimes referred to as the “queen of fruits.”
-The name comes from a legend that Queen Victoria offered a reward to anyone who could bring her fresh mangosteen.
-It is a tropical purple fruit with white inside.
+Mangosteen is sometimes referred to as the โqueen of fruits.โ The name comes from a legend that Queen Victoria offered a reward to anyone who could bring her fresh mangosteen.
+Remember, this was before air transportation or refrigeration.
+It is a tropical purple fruit with white flesh.
 It has a thick, purple rind and juicy, segmented flesh.
 The flesh is sweet, slightly tart, and incredibly aromatic.
-It is known for its delicate, tropical flavor, often described as a blend of peach, citrus, and strawberry.

-Best Uses for Mangosteen: The fruit is usually eaten fresh, and the best way to enjoy it is to cut the thick rind and remove the segments.
+This fruit is usually eaten fresh, just cut through the thick rind and remove the segments.
 It can also be used in fruit salads and desserts.
 Mangosten has an impressively high antioxidant content providing a variety of potential health benefits.

 Purple Passion Fruit

-Description and Flavor of Passion Fruit: Passion fruit is a round or oval fruit with a tough, wrinkled purple or dark purple skin.
+Passion fruit is a round or oval fruit with a tough, wrinkled purple or dark-purple skin.
 The interior contains aromatic, jelly-like seeds surrounded by a sweet-tart, tropical, and slightly floral juice.
-The name “passion fruit” is thought to originate from the flower’s resemblance to the crucifixion of Christ, with the petals representing the apostles, the corona filaments representing the crown of thorns, and the three stigmas representing the nails.
+The name โpassion fruitโ is thought to originate from the flowerโs resemblance to the crucifixion of Christ, with the petals representing the apostles, the corona filaments representing the crown of thorns, and the three stigmas representing the nails.

-Best Uses for Passion Fruit: They are often eaten fresh or used to make juices, smoothies, desserts, and sauces.
-Besides its delicious taste, passion fruit is known for its high vitamin C content and health benefits.
+Passion fruit is often eaten fresh or used to make juices, smoothies, desserts, and sauces.
+Besides its delicious taste, it is known for its high vitamin C content and health benefits.ย

 Purple Star Apple

-Description and Flavor of the Purple Star Apple: This is a tropical fruit with smooth, shiny, dark purple or almost black skin.
-When sliced, the flesh is creamy white, and sweet with a custard-like texture and a mild, pleasant flavor.
+This tropical fruit has smooth, shiny, dark purple or almost black skin.
+The pulp is creamy, white, and sweet with a custard-like texture.
 The star apple gets its name from the star-shaped pattern formed when the fruit is cut in a cross-section.

-Best Uses for Purple Star Apples: They are typically eaten fresh by scooping out the flesh with a spoon or by cutting it into slices.
-Some people also use it in fruit salads or to make drinks and desserts.
+They are mostly eaten fresh by scooping out the flesh with a spoon or by cutting it into slices.
+It can also be used in fruit salads or to make drinks and desserts.

 Red Grape

-Best Uses for Red Grapes: The obvious superpower of these little sugar-packed gems is wine-making.
-Otherwise, they are also eaten fresh, dried into raisins, added to fruit salads, and used to make grape juice.
+The obvious superpower of these little sugar-packed gems is wine-making.
+Otherwise, they are also eaten fresh, dried into raisins, added to green or fruit salads, and used to make grape juice.

 Saskatoon Berry